 Evaluation: Your initial evaluation will be based on information provided on the application form and documents submitted with the application.
 Applications must be submitted by the individual applicant.
 No second party applicants will be accepted.

 Residency Requirement: All employees of the City of Chicago must be actual residents of the City as outlined in 2-152-050 of the City of Chicago Municipal Code.
 Proof of residency will be required.

 If you would like to request a reasonable accommodation due to disability or pregnancy in order to participate in the application process, please contact the City of Chicago, Department of Human Resources, at 312-744-4976 (voice) or 312-744-5035 (TTY).
 Please be prepared to provide information in support of your reasonable accommodation request.

 ALL REFERENCES TO POLITICAL SPONSORSHIP OR RECOMMENDATION MUST BE OMITTED FROM ANY AND ALL APPLICATION MATERIALS SUBMITTED FOR CITY EMPLOYMENT.

-The City of Chicago is an Equal Employment Opportunity and Military Friendly Employer.
+The City of Chicago is an Equal Employment & Military Friendly Employer.